Katelyn Inch

 Katelyn Inch (born 19 August 1995) is a New Zealand international lawn bowler.
+She reached a career high ranking of world number 14 in June 2024.

 Bowls career

 World Championships

 Inch was born in Rangiora and brought up in Oxford, New Zealand.
 She made her debut for New Zealand in 2015 and won a bronze medal in the fours at the 2016 World Outdoor Bowls Championship in Christchurch with Angela Boyd, Val Smith and Kirsten Edwards.

-In 2020 she was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2020, she was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.

+In 2023, she won the Australian Open fours and was then selected as part of the team to represent New Zealand at the 2023 World Outdoor Bowls Championship.
+She participated in the women's pairs and the women's fours events.
+In the fours, her team won the bronze medal.

 Commonwealth Games

 She was selected as part of the New Zealand team for the 2018 Commonwealth Games on the Gold Coast in Queensland.
 In 2022, she competed in the women's singles and the women's pairs at the 2022 Commonwealth Games.
 In the pairs she secured a bronze medal.

-Asia Pacific
+Other

 Inch has won three medals at the Asia Pacific Bowls Championships, the latest being a gold medal at the 2019 Asia Pacific Bowls Championships in the Gold Coast, Queensland.

+In November 2025, partnering Selina Goddard, she won the pairs silver medal at the 2025 Bowls World Cup.